 (Timestamp: 2:07 for mobile viewers)

-“WTF PewDiePie, huge ups for the 100 million but why the FUCK did you donate $50,000 to the ADL?”
+“WTF PewDiePie, huge ups for the 100 million but why on earth did you donate $50,000 to the ADL?”
 YouTuber “The Quartering” commented.
 “They are a joke agency… remember they classify Pepe as a hate symbol?”